Getting Started with the cf CLI

 cf login

-Create a service instance that sends data to a third-party:
+Create a service instance that sends data to a third party by running:

 Where:

-is the name of the service to create.THIRD-PARTY-DESTINATION-URL
+is the name of the service you want to create.THIRD-PARTY-DESTINATION-URL

 is the external URL of the third-party service.

-After you create a user-provided service instance, you can do the following with the cf CLI:
+After you create a user-provided service instance, you can:

 Bind the service to an app with